 NOTE: The following post also deals with ideas, concepts and realities not suitable for children.
 Please be aware of the media your children are digesting.
 Please contact your school board if you believe your child has inadequate access to information on inappropriate touching and abuse, or check the following link.
+These writings are also merely the opinions of the author.

 The problem with pedophilic behaviour really shouldn’t require elaboration, but unfortunately it does.
 For the average person it’s as plain as day; children do not feel sexual pleasure, they are not capable of presenting themselves in the power dynamics that are inherent in sexual encounter, or of representing themselves in power dynamics with individuals far more developed both intellectually and physically.
 They are vulnerable, and there are few things more frightening than an individual capable of repeatedly and premeditatedly taking advantage of the most vulnerable.
 For this we reserve our highest stigma and greatest fear.
 To the normally developed adult the abhorrent nature of these acts are as plain as day.
 What is it that operates so completely differently in the mind of a pedophile?